yinlou/mltk/README.md

 ```
 Instances instances = InstancesReader.read(< attr file path >, < dataset file path >)
 ```
 It reads a dataset from attribute file and data file.
-Attribute file can be null.
+Attribute file can be `null`.
 When attribute file is not provided, if the data file follows dense format, no class attribute will be assigned, if the data file follows sparse format, the class attribute will be nominal if all class values are integers, or continuous attribute otherwise.

 ```
 Instances instances = InstancesReader.read(< dataset file path >, < class index >)